aewshopping/arthropods/README.md

 6. Copy the sections of the imported Word file into your template book `.docx` document.
 7. Create pdf and make sure that fonts are embedded.

+> [!TIP]
+> After writing the above I figured how to import almost everything you need (in terms of layout and style) from the html file.
+Write up here: https://github.com/aewshopping/repo-blog/blob/main/base/notes/html-to-word.md

 ## My gotchas

 1. GitHub secrets are scoped either to codespaces or to actions.
 If you have a secret in one it won't be available in the other!
 This confused me for a while when trying to access my airtable records.